Your Ultimate Guide To Lay Betting

 3. Know Your Field And Know Your Lays

 Lay betting has risen in popularity due to the flexibility it offers the punter and layer.
 Along with making hard and fast statistical choices, placing a solid lay relies on context.
-Often, a quick checklist can help make that you’re making a right decision when juggling a lot of variables.
+Often, a quick checklist can help make that you’re making the right decision when juggling a lot of variables.

 For example, to take the example of horse racing, it’s often worth building a cheat-sheet that can be checked and completed before setting your lay.